File and Folder Pickers

 Uno.WinRTFeatureConfiguration.FileTypes.FileTypeToUTTypeMapping.Add(".myextension", "my.custom.UTType");

-Custom Uniform Type Identifiers must be declared in the info.plist of your iOS and macOS application.
-See a full example of this in Apple documentation.
+Custom Uniform Type Identifiers must be declared in the info.plist of your iOS and macOS applications.
+See a full example of this in Uniform Type Identifiers Overview from Apple documentation.

 WebAssembly